YashSharma1101/ROR-Ecom-/README.md

-# SHOPZONE - Your Ultimate Online Shopping Project
+# ROR-Ecom - Your Ultimate Online Shopping Project

-Welcome to **SHOPZONE**, an online e-commerce shopping project built on Ruby On Rails.
-SHOPZONE is fully functional and designed to offer a seamless online shopping experience.
+Welcome to **ROR-Ecom**, an online e-commerce shopping project built on Ruby On Rails.
+ROR-Ecom is fully functional and designed to offer a seamless online shopping experience.

 ## Features